 The land that now comprises Van Cortlandt Park was acquired by New York City as parkland in 1888.
-The property was sought for park use because it was relatively undeveloped and contained vast areas of woodland that retained much of its natural character.
 Today, the park is one of the City's largest and most heavily used and is a significant component of the extensive park system in the borough of the Bronx.
-The construction of the proposed WTP, adjoining parking, and access roads on thirteen of the approximately thirty acres of Croton Woods would have a seriously negative impact on one of the major historic landscape components of Van Cortlandt Park.
-The project would add a major built element into this natural environment and would result in the loss of almost one third of the woodland.

-The proposed WTP would be constructed to the east of the Old Croton Aqueduct and would have no direct impact on this historic feature.
-However, because the proposed WTP would be constructed above the New Croton Aqueduct, which is eligible for listing on the National Register of Historic Places, construction might have a negative impact on this historic resource.
-The proposed WTP would be visually and physically separated from any other historic and/or landmarked structures within the park (e.g., Van Cortlandt Mansion, Vault Hill).
+The Shandler Recreation Area, named in 1967, is one of the more recent facilities constructed in the park.
+The construction of the proposed WTP at the Shandler Recreation Area and the possible additional construction of an adjoining TWR and finished water pump station would have a major visual impact on the site, but would not have an adverse impact on a historic resource, except for a possible negative impact on the New Croton Aqueduct which is eligible for listing on the National Register of Historic Places.
+The project would intrude on city parkland and the construction would entail the creation of a raised mound that would be visible from Jerome Avenue, as well as from inside the park.
+During the years that construction is underway, there would be a total loss of the popular sport facilities presently provided at the recreation area.
+The proposed WTP would also be visually and physically separated from any historic and/or landmarked structures within the park or the surrounding area (e.g., Van Cortlandt Mansion, Vault Hill, Woodlawn Cemetery).

-When parking, hauling roads, and staging areas are chosen, if they fall outside of existing parking areas, and grading the existing landscape is required, this may create a temporary visual impact to the woods in the existing parkland.
+Because current park uses will be temporarily "displaced" during the peak construction year, alternative sites identified by the Parks Department as temporary homes for park uses will require analysis for any potential impacts.
+When parking, hauling roads, and staging areas are chosen, if they fall outside of existing parking areas, and grading the existing landscape is required, this may create a temporary visual impact to the existing parkland.